 The PRT will monitor the status of the fishery and the resource and report on that status to the Board annually or when directed to do so by the Board.
-The PRT will consult with TC, the SASC, and the AP in making such review and report.
+The PRT will consult with the TC, SAC, and AP in making such review and report.

-The Board will review the report of the PRT, and may consult further with the TC, SASC, or AP.
+The Board will review the report of the PRT, and may consult further with the TC, SAC, or AP.
 The Board may, based on the PRT report or on its own discretion, direct the PDT to prepare an addendum to make any changes it deems necessary.
 The addendum shall contain a schedule for the states to implement the new provisions.